-A few hacks to lessen the fogging that occurs while wearing your face covering.
+A few hacks to lessen the fogging that occurs while wearing your face covering with eyeglasses.

 - Make sure your face covering fits well.
 It is helpful to have a mask that is adjustable.
 I have found that my mask needs to be slightly tighter when I am wearing glasses.
 It may be best to try a nylon paracord or bungee elastic tie for better fit if tightening the ear-loops becomes uncomfortable.